cardinsou/Ubuntu-hardening/README.md

 # Ubuntu hardening

 These scripts are made to automatically configure and hardenize Ubuntu fresh installation.
-Tested on Ubuntu 22.04.
+Tested on Ubuntu 22.04 and 22.10.

 **IMPORTANT**